kernel-community/kernel/docs/module-6/duende.md

 ### Deep Song

-Lorca’s main point of reference in elaborating his concept of _duende_ was the Gypsy tradition of the "Deep Song," a predecessor to Flamenco.
+<a href="https://www.youtube.com/watch?v=gtTpIj2xRcM" target="_blank" rel="noopener noreferrer">Lorca’s main point</a> of reference in elaborating his concept of _duende_ was the Gypsy tradition of the "Deep Song," a predecessor to Flamenco.
 And Tracy Smith writes:

 > You’ll get your miracle, but only if you can decipher the music of the battle, only if you’re willing to take risk after risk.
 Only, in other words, if you survive the effort.
 For a poet, this kind of survival is tantamount to walking, <a href="https://living.thebluebook.co.za/love/promised_matter.html" target="_blank" rel="noopener noreferrer">word by word, onto a ledge of your own making</a>.
 You must use the tools you brought with you, but in decidedly different and dangerous ways.